IAMColumbia/gp2portfoliogame-Breaking-Fuse/README.md

 ## Art:

-All Cable Types contain 50 Keyframes of Power Output-fill Animations
+- All Cable Types contain 50 Keyframes of Power Output-fill Animations
+- Sprites will be flipped/oriented just before taking Power Input to assure the animation plays correctly and begins flowing from the correct end

 Straight-Cable/Pipe (Can be placed Vertically/Horizontally with any Rotation)